LukePappa/Ourism/text.md

 This is being.
-To be is bliss.
+It is bliss.